In this article

 Pending transactions generally take between one and five business days to clear.
 That time can vary based on the type of transaction, the payment network, and the bank or credit card issuer.

-Here are some examples of how long pending transactions can take:
+Here are some general guidelines for how long pending transactions can take:

 • Pending credit card transactions can take up to 3 business days to clear.